Angry Vatican statement denies plot against Italian Catholic editor

 The February 9 statement from the Secretariat of State addressed that suspicion directly:

 Denying any substance to Filtri's report, the Vatican statement attributed the suspicions of a Machiavellian plot against Boffo to "an unmotivated, unreasonable and malicious action."
-An appeal from our founder, Dr. Jeffrey Mirus: Dear reader: If you found the information on this page helpful in your pursuit of a better Catholic life, please support our work with a donation.
-Your donation will help us reach seven million Truth-seeking readers worldwide this year.
-Thank you!
+For all current news, visit our News home page.
 All comments are moderated.
 To lighten our editing burden, only current donors are allowed to Sound Off.
 If you are a donor, log in to see the comment form; otherwise please support our work, and Sound Off!

 Denying any substance to Filtri's report, the Vatican statement attributed the suspicions of a Machiavellian plot against Boffo to "an unmotivated, unreasonable and malicious action."